Pros and Cons of Weight Loss Surgery

 • Risks associated with surgery in general.

-Gastric Bypass Pros & Cons
+Gastric Bypass – Weight Loss Surgery Pros and Cons

 During gastric bypass, the surgeon removes about 80% of the stomach and also reroutes the digestive system to bypass a large section of the digestive tract which not only limits how much the patient can eat in one sitting but also how many calories are absorbed.